Claus Manniche

-Claus Manniche (born June 21, 1956) is a Danish rheumatologist, Consultant and Professor.
+Claus Manniche (born 21 June 1956) is a Danish rheumatologist, Consultant and Professor.

 His main research interests are clinical databases in back pain and research methodology.
 He has authored more than 120 journal articles and co-authored several books.

 Life and career

 Claus Manniche was born in Kalundborg, Denmark.
-He studied medicine at the University of Copenhagen, graduating in 1982 and gained his license to practice in 1985.
-After gaining a law degree in 1988, he focused on the field of back pain and rheumatology, becoming a specialist Doctor in the latter area in 1994.
-In 1998 Claus Manniche was appointed as Professor and Director of the Spine Center of Southern Denmark.
+He studied medicine at the University of Copenhagen, graduating in 1982 and obtaining his medical license in 1985.
+After earning a law degree in 1988, he specialized in back pain and rheumatology, becoming a specialist in rheumatology in 1994.
+In 1998, he was appointed as professor and director of the Spine Center of Southern Denmark.

-Professor Manniche has been a part of several influential committees and research groups including the Danish Rheumatology Society, the Copenhagen Back Research Association and was more recently appointed by the Minister of Health as a member of a specialist committee investigating the prevention of back problems.
+Professor Manniche has been involved in several influential committees and research groups, including the Danish Rheumatology Society and the Copenhagen Back Research Association.
+He was recently appointed by the Minister of Health to serve on a specialist committee focused on preventing back problems.

-Claus Manniche has been the recipient of the Scandinavian Journal of Rheumatology's 40th Nordic Anniversary Prize in 1995.
-Two clinics that Professor Manniche developed have also been recognized: the outpatient back clinic at Aarhus County Hospital (Denmark) received the 'Quality Award for the year 1996, Aarhus Amt'; the Back Center at Fyn was a recipient of the Danish Chiropractors' Association honorary award in 2008.
+Claus Manniche is a recipient of the Scandinavian Journal of Rheumatology's 40th Nordic Anniversary Prize in 1995.
+Two clinics he developed have also been recognized: the outpatient back clinic at Aarhus County Hospital in Denmark received the Quality Award in 1996, and Aarhus Amt; the Back Center at Fyn received the Danish Chiropractors' Association honorary award in 2008.